jhudsl/tidyversecourse/docs/05-prediction.md

 Different notations are required for different algorithms as the algorithms have been developed by different people.
 This would require the painstaking process of reformatting the data to be compatible with each algorithm if multiple algorithms were tested.

-2. Can easily modify pre-processing, algorithm choice, and hyper-parameter tuning making optimization easy
+2. Can easily modify preprocessing, algorithm choice, and hyperparameter tuning making optimization easy

 Modifying a piece of the overall process is now easier than before because many of the steps are specified using the `tidymodels` packages in a convenient manner.
-Thus the entire process can be rerun after a simple change to pre-processing without much difficulty.
+Thus the entire process can be rerun after a simple change to preprocessing without much difficulty.